microsoft/RTP-LX/README.md

 ## What is RTP-LX?
 RTP LX is a multilingual set of 1k+ (per locale) toxic prompts and passages designed for toxicity evaluation.
 It is manually translated from a subset of the original RTP dataset, and annotated by native speakers.
 It also includes:
-- Coverage in 27 languages (28 because we split ZH-Hans and ZH-Hant)
+- Coverage in 38 languages (but more files because graphically-distinct dialects like ZH-Hans vs. ZH-Hant and DE-de vs. DE-ch are treated separately)
 - Manually designed prompts that are considered "hard" to translate to English, and could be considered offensive in the language's geolocale.
 - Translations may include dialect-specific indications (e.g., Levantine Arabic, Brazilian Portuguese)

 ## Languages covered
-RTP-LX currently covers 27 languages:
+RTP-LX currently covers 38 languages:

 - Arabic (Egyptian, Levantine, Saudi)
 - BCMS
+- Bulgarian*
+- Catalan*
-- Chinese (simplified, traditional)
+- Chinese (standard, simplified and standard, traditional)
 - Czech
 - Danish
 - Dutch
 - English
+- Estonian*
 - Finnish
 - French (France)
-- German
+- German (standard, Germany and standard, Switzerland*)
+- Greek
 - Hebrew
 - Hindi
 - Hungarian